adityashrm21/tensorflowjs-live-classification-iris/README.md

-# tensorflowjs-logistic-regression
+# Logistic Regression in TensorFlow.JS
-A tensorflow.js web application to perfom logistic regression and predict on the Iris dataset.
+A tensorflow.js web application to perform logistic regression and predict on the Iris dataset.